kanak227/OriginCheck/README.md

 ## Results

-CheckOrigin has been validated against multiple datasets, including the Reddit filtered dataset and Kaggle AI-Human text benchmarks.
+OriginCheck has been validated against multiple datasets, including the Reddit filtered dataset and Kaggle AI-Human text benchmarks.
 It demonstrates robust performance across different writing styles and topics.

 | Metric | Score |
 |--------|-------|